zheng-wang/irontest/README.md

 #### Populate Step 2
 Click the name of step 2 to open its edit view.

-Under the Endpoint Details tab, enter URL `http://localhost:8090/api/articles/2`.
+Under the Endpoint Details tab, set URL `http://localhost:8090/api/articles/2`.
 Ignore Username and Password fields as they are not used in this demo.

 Under the Invocation tab, select `PUT` from the Method dropdown list, click the menu dropdown button and select `Show HTTP Headers`.